More Than 30 Years of Experience 770-515-0951

 The decision on whether to allow or prohibit guns at work largely rests on each employer to make the call.
 Employers have certain authorities to set their own policies regarding firearms on their premises and can differentiate between allowing guns inside the building or requiring them to be left in the parking lot.
 This means that despite Georgia state law that does allow those with a WCL to carry guns around, an employer still can ban firearms entirely from their premises.

 When hired by a new employer, be sure to ask what their policies are regarding firearms to ensure you remain compliant throughout your tenure.
+Miller North & Brill has a team of experienced lawyers to help you with the gun ownership and firearm laws in Georgia.

 If you have any questions regarding gun laws in Georgia, feel free to contact our attorneys today.
 We are well-informed on the nuances of when and where you are able to have a gun in the state and would love to educate you on these laws or support you in any legal counsel you may need.